 What audio sources do I use most often?

 If you use CDs or plan to use your receiver for DVD playback when you’re parked, you’ll want a traditional head-unit with a slot for discs.
-If you’ve given in all the way to digital media, then you’ll want to look at mechless receivers that have no mechanical playback methods but are optimized for iPods.
+If you’ve given in all the way to digital media, then you’ll want to look at mechless receivers that have no mechanical playback methods but are optimized for iPods or a bluetooth system.
 They can also use other MP3 players and USB flash drives as their primary music sources.